-- · Level I: Inputs which include quoted prices in active markets for identical assets and liabilities; - Level II: Inputs other than Level I that are observable, either directly or indirectly, such as quoted prices for similar assets or liabilities; quoted prices in markets that are not active; or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities; and - Level III: Unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities.
+- Level I: Inputs which include quoted prices in active markets for identical assets and liabilities; - Level II: Inputs other than Level I that are observable, either directly or indirectly, such as quoted prices for similar assets or liabilities; quoted prices in markets that are not active; or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities; and - Level III: Unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities.

 The fair value of the Company's financial assets includes money market funds, overnight reverse repurchase agreements and a deposit for the lease of the Company's South San Francisco facility.
-Money market funds, included in cash and cash equivalents in the accompanying condensed consolidated balance sheets, were \$150.7 million and \$57.6 million as of March 31, 2020 and December 31, 2019, respectively, and are Level I assets as described above.
-Overnight reverse repurchase agreements, included in cash and cash equivalents in the accompanying condensed consolidated balance sheets, were zero and \$100.0 million as of March 31, 2020 and December 31, 2019, respectively, and are Level II assets as described above.
-There were no unrealized gains or losses from overnight reverse repurchase agreements at March 31, 2020 and December 31, 2019.
-The deposit for the lease, included in restricted cash in the accompanying condensed consolidated balance sheets, was \$603,000 as of March 31, 2020 and December 31, 2019, and is a Level I asset as described above.
+Money market funds, included in cash and cash equivalents in the accompanying condensed consolidated balance sheets, were \$343.4 million and \$57.6 million as of September 30, 2020 and December 31, 2019, respectively, and are Level I assets as described above.
+Overnight reverse repurchase agreements, included in cash and cash equivalents in the accompanying condensed consolidated balance sheets, were zero and \$100.0 million as of September 30, 2020 and December 31, 2019, respectively, and are Level II assets as described above.
+There were no unrealized gains or losses from overnight reverse repurchase agreements at September 30, 2020 and December 31, 2019.
+The deposit for the lease, included in restricted cash in the accompanying condensed consolidated balance sheets, was \$603,000 as of September 30, 2020 and December 31, 2019, and is a Level I asset as described above.

-The contingent consideration in Note 4, Business Combination, associated with the agreement with NanoString on December 3, 2019, is a Level III financial liability.
+The fair value of the contingent consideration in Note 4, Business Combination, associated with the agreement with NanoString on December 3, 2019, includes inputs that are not observable in the market and thus represent a Level III financial liability.
 The estimation of the fair value of the contingent consideration is based on the present value of the expected payments calculated by assessing the likelihood of when the related milestones would be achieved, discounted using the Company's estimated borrowing rate.
 These estimates form the basis for making judgments about the carrying value of the contingent consideration that are not readily apparent from other sources.
 Changes to the forecasts for the achievement of the milestones and the estimates of the borrowing rate can significantly affect the estimated fair value of the contingent consideration.
+As of September 30, 2020, the achievement of the milestones is not forecasted to occur within the next 12 months.
+As a result, the contingent consideration is included in long term liabilities in the condensed consolidated balance sheets.
+As of September 30, 2020, the Company calculated the estimated fair value of the milestones using the following significant unobservable inputs: